What is eyelid surgery?

 - Fine wrinkles under lower eyelids

-Schedule a consultation with a St. Luke’s blepharoplasty surgeon in the Lehigh Valley to determine if eyelid surgery is right for you.
+Schedule a consultation with a St. Luke’s blepharoplasty surgeon in the greater Lehigh Valley region to determine if eyelid surgery is right for you.

-Getting eyelid surgery can positively impact your wellbeing and self-confidence.
-The following list includes some of the most commonly reported benefits:
+Getting eyelid surgery can positively impact your well-being and self-confidence.
+Here are several of the most commonly report benefits:

-Cosmetic eyelid surgery can dramatically improve your body image and give you a more balanced appearance.
+In addition to these benefits, eyelid surgery offers additional advantages by improving peripheral vision and reducing eye fatigue.
+As a result, cosmetic eyelid surgery can improve your body image and give you a more balanced appearance.

-As with all surgeries, eyelid surgery has risks.
-Some of them include the following:
+As with all surgeries, eyelid surgery has risks, including:

 - Dry or irritated eyes